ekeijl/against-the-storm-app/README.md

   - Select a group of buildings and show producable goods
 - Goods page
   - Show a network of related ingredients/products
+- Species page
+  - Shows the relation between species and their needs/specializations
 - Set a timer to track in game events

 ## Develop